gnikyt/laravel-shopify/README.md

 ```

 The callback URL will point to the home route, while the `redirect_uri` will point to the authentication route.

+## Documentation

+Information on getting started, overriding routes, controllers, is located in the `docs` directory of this repo.

 ## Route List